Rammstein: Mutter (2000–2002)

 Rammstein's album Mutter was recorded in the south of France in May and June 2000, and mixed in Stockholm in October of that year.
 During December 2000, Rammstein released an MP3 version of "Links 2-3-4" as a teaser for their new album.
-2001 was a busy year for Rammstein, as the band needed to finish off the Sehnsucht Tour ending in January and February with the band playing the Big Day Out festival in Australia and New Zealand and playing some concerts in Japan.
+2001 was a busy year for Rammstein, as the band needed to finish off the Sehnsucht Tour ending in January and February with the band playing the Big Day Out festival in Australia and New Zealand and some concerts in Japan.
 January also heralded the shooting of the video for their upcoming single, "Sonne", recorded in Potsdam at Babelsberger Filmstudios from 13 to 15 January 2001.
 The video was released on 29 January 2001.
 The single for "Sonne" was released on 12 February 2001 in Europe, featuring an instrumental version of the song, two remixes by Clawfinger and the song "Adios" from the upcoming album.

 Mutter was released on 2 April 2001, sparking another Rammstein tour through Germany, Austria, and Switzerland.
 On 14 May, the second single from the album, "Links 2 3 4", was released, along with a video of the single on 18 May.
 After a tour throughout Europe in June, the band then toured the U.S., Canada and Mexico from June to August 2001.
 "Ich will", the third single from the album, was released on 10 September 2001 and a Tour edition of the Mutter album (the cover of which is red) was released, featuring alternative artwork and live versions of "Ich will", "Links 2 3 4", "Sonne" and "Spieluhr".

 From 8 to 12 January 2002, Rammstein traveled to Prague to participate in a minor scene for the film XXX.
 The band is seen in the opening scene, performing their song "Feuer frei!" in a concert.
 "Feuer frei!" was released across Europe as the first single from the XXX soundtrack on 14 October 2002.
 Rammstein released two remixes of the song.
 Furthermore, the single's track listing included "Du hast" and "Bück dich" cover versions by Battery.
-The video for the single was edited by Rob Cohen and contains part Rammstein performance at the beginning of the film and part snippets from the film itself.
+The video for the single was edited by Rob Cohen and contains part of Rammstein's performance at the beginning of the film and part snippets from the film itself.